wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-07-09-testing-laravel-controllers.markdown

     }

 }</pre>

-<p>Note that each POST request must be "cleaned" so that the POST data from previous requests isn't retained (thanks <a href="https://wildlyinaccurate.com/testing-laravel-controllers/comment-page-1#comment-4153">wahyudinata</a> for this tip!).</p>
+Note that each POST request must be "cleaned" so that the POST data from previous requests isn't retained (thanks [wahyudinata](https://wildlyinaccurate.com/testing-laravel-controllers/comment-page-1#comment-4153) for this tip!).

-<p>This makes it easy to write functional tests for Laravel controllers, for example checking the session for errors after a POST request:</p>
+This makes it easy to write functional tests for Laravel controllers, for example checking the session for errors after a POST request:

 <pre class="highlight-php">require_once('ControllerTestCase.php');

 class AccountControllerTest extends ControllerTestCase